Select and Move

 Note

-The flashes that appear when the mouse is moved are the result of the Selection Hint, allowing you to preview which layer will be selected.
+The flashes that appear when the mouse is moved are the result of the Selection Hint, which allows you to preview which layer will be selected.
 When hovering over a layer, it lights up in the Timeline at the same time so you can see its position in the Stack.

 Blending modes and selection map

-The Alpha channel is not the only factor used when creating the selection map.
-The layer blending mode used also defines areas through which the click can pass through.
+The Alpha channel is not the only factor used when creating a selection map.
+The layer blending mode used also defines areas through which you can click.

 In the following example, a dust image without an Alpha channel is added to the top of the Stack in Screen mode.
 The dark parts let you see the rest of the Stack while the brighter parts hide it.